TritonDataCenter/sdc-cloudapi/docs/index.md

 snapshots, you can boot the instance from a previous snapshot.

 Snapshots are not usable with other instances; they are a point-in-time snapshot of the current instance.
-Snapshots can also only be taken of instances that are *not* of brand 'kvm' or 'bhyve'.
+Snapshots can be taken of instances that are SmartOS, Docker, and bhyve, but not of brand 'kvm'.

 Since instance instances use a copy-on-write filesystem, snapshots take up increasing amounts of space as the filesystem changes over time.
 There is a